 In the last week (week 9), she will begin to eat less, so gradually reduce the amount of food.

-By the time she whelps, the feed quantity may be half of what it was the previous week (with no bone), with many only eating 25% of the previous weeks total.
-A day or two beforehand some bitches will stop eating all together and the same can happen afterwards.
-Don’t worry, they have lots of reserves to draw upon.
+A day or two beforehand some bitches will stop eating altogether and the same can happen afterwards.
+Don’t worry, you have given them lots of reserves to draw upon.

 Eating the Placentas

-Once born she’s probably going to eat the placentas!
-This is perfectly normal, though if there are any complicatons and some placentas appear off, maybe take these away so they can not be eaten.
+This is perfectly normal, though if there are any complications and some placentas appear off, maybe take these away so they can not be eaten.
 The placentas, along with a few other things such as the stress hormone cortisol, can have a laxative effect.
-Again, this is totally normal.
+Again, totally normal.

 Home Made Booster for Lactating Mothers

-Dr. Ian Billanhurst recommends a great blended mix for the mother, after the first few days of the birth of her pups.
-As an extra boost, we would recommend including some fresh liver:
+Dr. Ian Billanhurst recommends a great blended mix for the mother, after the first few days of the birth of her pups:

 - 1 cup of whole milk (goats milk)